Dy11on/dotfiles/README.md

 # dotfiles
-Collection of my dotfiles for my arch liunx driver
+Collection of my dotfiles for my arch linux driver